-- It is your responsibility to remain within the all applicable laws when holding overseas accounts.
+- Different laws: It is your responsibility to remain within the applicable laws when holding overseas accounts.
 It may be advisable to use an experienced tax accountant to help you.

-- Money held in Australian bank accounts is protected by the Australian Government Guarantee Scheme.
-Money held in overseas bank accounts does not have this guarantee.
+- Fewer guarantees: Money held in Australian bank accounts is protected by the Australian Government Guarantee Scheme, but money held overseas does not have that protection.

-- There may be additional fees and costs involved with international banking, and these can vary between providers.
-You should make sure you are well informed about all applicable fees and conditions before opening an account.
+- Fees and rates: There may be additional costs involved with international banking, and these can vary between providers.